faradayio/cage/README.md

                     A list of tagged image names, one per line, to be used as defaults for images

-Run `cage2` in a directory containing a `pods` subdirectory.
+Run `cage` in a directory containing a `pods` subdirectory.
 For more information, see https://github.com/faradayio/cage.
 ```